+375 29 142 27 19

 It should be remembered that since 04/10/2022, the execution of executive documents in favor of residents of unfriendly states has been suspended in the Republic of Belarus.
 Such States include, in particular, the member States of the European Union, the USA, Switzerland, Albania, Montenegro.

-When the executive document should be sent to the enforcement agencies
+When the executive document is sent to the enforcement agencies

 The claimant may send the enforcement document to the enforcement agencies within three years.
 For example, the notary’s executive inscription can be sent to the enforcement agencies within three years from the date of its commission.